 While the building’s design is breathtaking, One World Trade Center also evokes awe due to its location—standing at the very site where the Twin Towers once stood.
 Given the location’s painful moment in American history, it is not surprising that the building facts posted on its website mention, “life-safety systems far exceed NYC building code.”

-Passive fire-containment systems hinder a fire’s spread in part by addressing the three key paths that allow fire to spread vertically at the building exterior perimeter.
-A first path of fire propagation occurs when the void between the floor slab and the exterior curtain wall is left unprotected, permitting flame and hot gasses to spread up through the joint.
+Passive fire-containment systems hinder a fire’s spread in part by addressing the three key paths that allow the fire to spread vertically at the building's exterior perimeter.
+The first path of fire propagation occurs when the void between the floor slab and the exterior curtain wall is left unprotected, permitting flame and hot gasses to spread up through the joint.

 Thermafiber Firespan 90 curtain wall and Thermafiber Safing mineral wool insulation from Owens Corning, Toledo, OH, were used in One World Trade Center to deliver fire-containment barriers between a fire source and the building’s floor slab perimeter and curtain wall.

 In addition, Thermafiber Impasse mineral-wool-insulation hanger system uses a stepwise technique of overlapping components during installation to lock the Firespan curtain wall insulation materials in place.
 The Firespan 90 insulation is secured to the aluminum framing of the exterior curtain wall.